58th Annual Antique Car Show :: Celebrate in Stowe

 Driver’s tests were simple in those days – read the pamphlet, answer the questions – no problem.
 Eye exam was a waste of time for 16 year-old eyes, and driving a couple of blocks was….well, also a waste of time.
 However there was one element of the driver’s test that was a bit challenging.
 The parallel parking test.
 (Do they still have that?).

-How do you parallel paAntiqueCarShow32015rk a 3,620 pound, 17.3 feet long, 6 ½ feet wide beast with no power steering?
+How do you parallel park a 3,620 pound, 17.3 feet long, 6 ½ feet wide beast with no power steering?
 Carefully and with a lot of practice.
 I knew it would be the toughest part of the test.
 Despite sweaty palms and an accelerated heart rate, remarkably I passed.
 Immediately this tank-like vehicle became the taxi for four of us to attend all away basketball games for our high school team.
 (We won the state championship that year.)

 But the Hornet had its peculiarities.
 About 30% of the time when you stopped at a stop light the car would unexpectedly die.
 And then it wouldn’t start, despite constant cranking.
 After several embarassing moments as captain of the Hornet taxi – losing some face with the lads – we diagnosed the problem.
 The engine wasn’t getting enough air.
 Thus, we became a veritable pit crew.
 The lads poured out of the car, one lifted and held the hood, another removed and remained at the ready with the canister on top of the carburetor that contained air filters which probably had become totally dirt, and a third held the butterfly valve in the carburetor 30% open and I cranked the engine again.
 Success!
 We could even do this in the time it took for the light to change.
 Impressive crew.